mapcrafter/mapcrafter/docs/configuration.rst

 ``textures_dir = <directory>``

+	**Required**

-	This is the directory with the Minecraft texture files.
-The renderer works with the Minecraft 1.5 texture file format.
+	This is the directory with the Minecraft Texture files.
+The renderer works with the Minecraft 1.5 Texture file format.
 You need here:

 	* chest.png
 	* enderchest.png